 The revenue generated from school trust lands is used exclusively for the benefit of Minnesota's schoolchildren.

-Over the past 15 years, U. S. Steel’s Minnesota Ore Operations at Minntac and Keetac have provided approximately $370 million to Minnesota public schools through the Minnesota Permanent School Fund (PSF).
+Since 2018, U. S. Steel’s Minnesota Ore Operations at Minntac and Keetac have provided more than $154 million to Minnesota public schools through the Minnesota Permanent School Fund (PSF).
 These funds are distributed to all public schools in the state, not just in iron mining communities.
+U. S. Steel provides $47 per pupil in the entire state.

 This fund has origins dating back to when Minnesota became a state in 1858.